viamrobotics/docs/docs/registry/_index.md

 To configure a modular resource on your robot, [add new models that others have created](/registry/configure/#add-a-modular-resource-from-the-viam-registry) from the [Viam registry](https://app.viam.com/registry) or [create your own](#create-your-own-modules).

-You can search the available modular resources from the Viam Registry here:
+You can search the available modular resources from the Viam registry here:

 <div id="searchbox"></div>
 <p>